-3. Causation of elevated levels of mental illness among LGB people negative attitudes in society ('homophobia') then its diminution requires a cultural shift.
+3. Causation of elevated levels of mental illness among LGB people a cultural shift.
 If, on the other hand, it is related to something inherent in homosexuality itself or related to such things as gay culture or lifestyles, then cultural change in society will not resolve the problem.
-The Royal College submission is quite clear in its attribution of responsibility:

 It is widely recognised that same-sex attracted people experience higher mental illness - including depression and suicide attempts - than the general population.
 An important question is whether this is mainly caused by society or is related to homosexuality itself.
-If it is caused by
+If it is caused by negative attitudes in society ('homophobia') then its diminution requires